b3nny01/NoteX/README.md

 ### Release Architecture

-To test the release architecture of the prototype, navigate to the project folder and run:
+To test the release architecture of the prototype, open the `frontend/src/data/api.js` file and **change the ip variable with your ip address**, then navigate to the project folder and run:
 ```bash
 ./gradlew deploy
 ```